Silver Arrows – Part I: What are the Silberpfeile?

 Published 01/30/21

 I’m a HUGE fan of the Silver Arrows.
-In fact, despite the fewer models in my collection, for me they’re just as important as Le Mans’ cars.
+In fact, despite having fewer models in my collection, for me they’re just as important as Le Mans’ cars.
 But exactly what are the Silver Arrows?
 Well, first things first: being a German car, I usually refer to them in their German designation.
 Silberpfeil means Silver Arrow, while Silberpfeile means Silver Arrows (plural).
 Most (if not all) of what I’ll write here I covered before throughout my reviews.
 In spite of this I thought it would be interesting to have a centralized definition.
 Initially this would be a single page, however halfway-through it became obvious I would have a massive text.
 That being so, I divided it in three sections.
 I’ll start talking about what are the Silberpfeile and sequentially about the origin of the name and then classification.
 So let me get to it, but first a little history review.

 Though used after the Typ B, the Typ Lucca was actually a modified Typ A. And weird.